chika-gis/pipeline-routing-gis/README.md

 1. Download or clone the repository.
 2. Open the project workspace in **ArcGIS Pro**.
 3. Load spatial datasets from the **data** folder.
-4. Run preprocessing workflows to standardize datasets into raster format.
+4. Run the preprocessing workflows to prepare and standardize spatial datasets into raster format.
-5. Apply the suitability modelling process using Weighted Overlay.
+5. Apply the suitability modelling process by combining standardized raster layers using weighted overlay analysis.
 6. Execute cost-distance analysis to calculate cumulative movement cost.
 7. Run least-cost path analysis to extract the optimal pipeline alignment.
 8. Review outputs stored in the **outputs** folder.